 If you (or your child) are not immune to chickenpox and have been exposed to the virus, call your doctor.
 The right medicine depends on your health, age, how long it's been since you were exposed to the virus, and your symptoms.

-chickenpox vaccine(What is a PDF document?).
+To prevent chickenpox, most people can get the chickenpox vaccine.
 To fully protect you, two doses are needed before you're exposed to the virus.

 Some people can't get the chickenpox vaccine.
 They include women who are pregnant and people who have ever had an anaphylactic reaction to gelatin, neomycin, or any other substance in the vaccine.

+After you have symptoms of chickenpox, you can take over-the-counter medicines to help relieve discomfort.
 Check with your child's doctor before giving medicine to your child.